ddev/ddev/docs/content/users/install/performance.md

     Mutagen has generally been great for those using it, but it’s good to be aware of its trade-offs:

-    * **It’s not the right choice for every project.**<br>
+    * **It may not be the right choice for every project.**<br>
     Filesystem consistency has been excellent with Mutagen, but performance is its specialty.
 If consistency is your highest priority, then there are reasons to be cautious.
 Two-way sync is a very difficult computational problem, and problems *may* surface.
+    * **The initial sync takes longer.**<br>
+      For most projects, the first-time Mutagen sync of a project takes no more than 30 seconds, and subsequent starts take 10 seconds or less.
+If your project is taking a long time to sync, especially after the initial sync, see [Advanced Configuration](#advanced-mutagen-configuration-options) below to figure out what's taking time and how to bind-mount it.
     * **Reset if you change `mutagen.yml`.**<br>
     If you take control of the `mutagen.yml` file and make changes to it, run `ddev mutagen reset` after making changes.
     * **Avoid file changes when DDEV is stopped.**<br>
     If you change files—checking out a different branch, removing a file—while DDEV is stopped, Mutagen has no way to know about it.
 When you start again, it will get the files that are stored and bring them back to the host.
 If you *do* change files while DDEV is stopped, run `ddev mutagen reset` before restarting the project so Mutagen only starts with awareness of the host’s file contents.
     * **It modestly increases disk usage.**<br>
     Mutagen integration increases the size of your project code’s disk usage, because the code exists both on your computer *and* inside a Docker volume.
-(As of DDEV v1.19+, this does not include your file upload directory, so normally it’s not too intrusive.)
+Your user-uploaded files directories (`upload_dirs`) are normally excluded from Mutagen so they're not a problem for most project types or generic configurations where `upload_dirs` is specified.
 Take care that you have enough overall disk space, and that on macOS you’ve allocated enough file space in Docker Desktop.
-For projects before DDEV v1.19, if you have a large amount of data like user-generated content that doesn’t need syncing (i.e. `fileadmin` for TYPO3 or `sites/default/files` for Drupal), you can [exclude specific directories from getting synced](#advanced-mutagen-configuration-options) and use a regular Docker mount for them instead.
-As of v1.19, this is handled automatically and these files are not Mutagen-synced.
+If you have other large directories you can [exclude specific directories from getting synced](#advanced-mutagen-configuration-options) and use a regular Docker mount for them instead.
     * **Beware simultaneous changes to the same file in both filesystems.**<br>
     As we pointed out above, any project likely to change the same file on the host *and* inside the container may encounter conflicts.
     * **Massive changes can cause problems.**<br>